 Skills: OOUX, ORCA, information architecture, innovation, journey mapping, customer experience

-Lowe’s is a national chain in the US, but the inventory and payment systems at local stores don’t talk to one another.
-I wanted to be able to do things like choose flooring at the store near me, but I couldn’t.
+1. Lowe’s is a massive national chain in the US, but the inventory and payment systems at local stores don’t talk to one another.
+For just one example, I wanted to be able to do things like choose flooring at the store near me, but I couldn’t.

-Payment options vary wildly depending on the service and I could not pay at the store near me for any of them.
+2. Payment options vary wildly depending on the service and I could not pay at the store near me for any of them.
 This revealed a dark pattern, as Lowe’s really really wants you to pay using one of their credit cards.
-I’ve been using a HELOC (home equity line of credit) and paying from another state, so my HELOC credit card didn’t work because the amounts were too high.
-To pay Lowe's, I wrote a check and mailed it to my brother, who would hand deliver it to the local Lowe’s.
-I can’t see this process being convenient for a lot of people who are trying to renovate houses from afar.
+Other credit cards have spending limits that complicate purchases of major jobs, such as window replacements and bathroom remodels.

-To move forward, I eventually did a remix of the noun foraging process by combining:
+I did a remix of the noun foraging process by combining:

 - The nouns from Lowe’s installation home page.
-Warning: there are a LOT of nouns on this page to parse out ;)
+There were a LOT of nouns on this page to parse out, because Lowe's installs so many things that they sell, but not everything.

-- A journey map of my buying process, which had a lot of in-person touchpoints and long phone calls to Lowe’s sales representatives, most of whom specialize in one service.
+- A journey map I made of my buying process, which had a lot of in-person touchpoints and lengthy phone calls to Lowe’s sales representatives, most of whom specialize in one service.

-The columns in my journey map are labeled by each step in the journey and underneath are the objects and metadata that are used in that step in the process.
-You can see that this journey map is more colorful than usual.
+The columns in my journey map show each step in the journey and underneath are the objects and metadata that are needed to complete in the process.
+You can see that this journey map is very colorful.
 Here is a color key:

 - BLUE shows objects in the system